 At present, this plant grows in the eastern part of Australia, Hawaiian Islands, and many other islands of the Pacific.

-Cordyline grows well in US zones 9 – 12.
+Cordyline grows well in US Hardiness Zones 9 – 12.
 This plant does not like 55 degrees and below in temperatures.

 This plant likes partial shade to almost full sun.
-When in full-sun the plant requires watering more often.
+When in full-sun the plant requires more frequent watering.

 If grown as a houseplant, place in a bright spot but no direct sunlight.